 Author: University of Arizona – University Relations

 Summary: This news article describes the Wildcat Writers, an innovative service learning and writing program housed in the University of Arizona.
 By exploring topics like censorship, designing infographics, producing novels, and organizing campus events, the high school writers learned how to promote literacy, creativity and artistic innovation.
 The grant behind this initiative is explained as well as the university partnership with its NWP site.
-Takeaways from this resource are the learning outcomes seen in the enthusiastic quotes from student writers, the planning and funding sources for such a partnership, and the collaborative facilitation that provided a unique pathway for youth from high school to the university–all helpful for site leaders and summer writing program organizers who may gain ideas for like partnerships in their areas.
+Takeaways from this resource are the learning outcomes seen in the enthusiastic quotes from student writers, the planning and funding sources for such a partnership, and the collaborative facilitation that provided a unique pathway for youth from high school to the university–all helpful for site leaders and summer writing program organizers who may gain ideas for similar partnerships in their areas.

 Original Date of Publication: May 11, 2015